First shots fired in the Revolution. “The shot heard ’round

 Fair Lawn Plantation, SC

 Marion’s last engagement against South Carolina Royal Dragoons.
+Marion retreated.

 27 Aug.
 1782